-March 23 - May 1 (with an optional 1 week Spring Vacation)
+March 23 - May 1 (with an optional 1 week Spring Vacation to May 8)

 Students who matriculate into an Instructor-Facilitated course should adhere to the dates listed on the website.
 Final coursework should be submitted within one week after the course end date.
 Course extensions beyond one week are subject to a $50 fee.